Nazarene (sect): Nazarene sect of (1st century)

-The Nazarenes (4th century)
+Nazarenes (4th century)

-According to Epiphanius in his Panarion, the 4th-century Nazarenes (Ναζωραῖοι) were originally Jewish converts of the Apostles who fled Jerusalem because of Jesus' prophecy of its coming siege (during the First Jewish–Roman War in 70 CE).
+According to Epiphanius in his Panarion, the 4th-century Nazarenes (Ναζωραῖοι) were originally Jewish converts of the Apostles who fled Jerusalem because of Jesus' prophecy of its coming siege.
 They fled to Pella, Peraea (northeast of Jerusalem), and eventually spread outwards to Beroea (Aleppo) and Basanitis, where they permanently settled (Panarion 29.3.3).

 The Nazarenes were similar to the Ebionites, in that they considered themselves Jews, maintained an adherence to the Law of Moses.
-They rejected all the canonical gospels and used only the Aramaic Gospel of the Nazarenes.
-Unlike the Ebionites, they accepted the Virgin Birth.
-They considered Jesus as a prophet.
+Unlike the Ebionites, they accepted the Virgin Birth.Hegg, Tim (2007).
+"The Virgin Birth: An Inquiry into the Biblical Doctrine" They seemed to consider Jesus as a prophet, but other attestations from the church fathers might suggest that they also hold on the divinity of Jesus.

 As late as the eleventh century, Cardinal Humbert of Mourmoutiers still referred to the Nazarene sect as a Sabbath-keeping Christian body existing at that time.
-Modern scholars believe it is the Pasagini or Pasagians who are referenced by Cardinal Humbert, suggesting the Nazarene sect existed well into the eleventh century and beyond (the Catholic writings of Bonacursus entitled Against the Heretics).
+Modern scholars believe it is the Pasagini or Pasagians who are referenced by Cardinal Humbert, suggesting the Nazarene sect existed well into the eleventh century and beyond.
+The Catholic writings of Bonacursus entitled Against the Heretics is the chief authority of their history.
 It is believed that Gregorius of Bergamo, about 1250 CE, also wrote concerning the Nazarenes as the Pasagians.

 Gospel of the Nazarenes

-The Gospel of the Nazarenes is the title given to fragments of one of the lost Jewish-Christian Gospels of Matthew partially reconstructed from the writings of Jerome.
+The Gospel of the Nazarenes is the title given to fragments of one of the lost Jewish-Christian Gospels partially reconstructed from the writings of Jerome.

 Patristic references to "Nazarenes"

 In the 4th century, Jerome also refers to Nazarenes as those "who accept Messiah in such a way that they do not cease to observe the old Law."
 In his Epistle 75, to Augustine, he said:

-Jerome viewed a distinction between Nazarenes and Ebionites, a different Jewish sect, but does not comment on whether Nazarene Jews considered themselves to be "Christian" or not or how they viewed themselves as fitting into the descriptions he uses.
+Jerome saw a distinction between Nazarenes and Ebionites, a different Jewish sect, but does not comment on whether Nazarene Jews considered themselves to be "Christian" or not or how they viewed themselves as fitting into the descriptions he uses.
 He clearly equates them with Filaster's Nazarei.
 His criticism of the Nazarenes is noticeably more direct and critical than that of Epiphanius.

 The following creed is from a church at Constantinople at the same period, and condemns practices of the Nazarenes:

 "Nazarenes" are referenced past the fourth century CE as well.
 Jacobus de Voragine (1230–98) described James as a "Nazarene" in The Golden Legend, vol 7.
 Thomas Aquinas (1225–74) quotes Augustine of Hippo, who was given an apocryphal book called Hieremias (Jeremiah in Latin) by a "Hebrew of the Nazarene Sect", in Catena Aurea — Gospel of Matthew, chapter 27.
 So this terminology seems to have remained at least through the 13th century in European discussions.